hokkekyo/hokkekyo/README.md

 **QA Manual Tester | Technical Programming Student**

-Passionate about software quality, best practices, and clean code
+Passionate about software quality, best practices, and clean code<br>
-Detail-oriented and quality-focused
+Detail-oriented and quality-focused<br>
-Aiming to grow into **Development or Test Automation**
+Aiming to grow into **Development or Test Automation**<br>
 Lifelong learner, always exploring from testing to software development

 ---